 NEXRAD currently comprises 159 sites throughout the United States and select overseas locations.
-Level II data are the three meteorological base data quantities: reflectivity, mean radial velocity, and spectrum width.
+Level II data include the original three meteorological base data quantities: reflectivity, mean radial velocity, and spectrum width, as well as the dual-polarization base data of differential reflectivity, correlation coefficient, and differential phase.
 From these quantities, computer processing generates numerous meteorological analysis products known as Level III data.

 All NEXRAD Level-II data are available through NCDC.
 Data are collected and recorded in units of files, which typically contain four, five, six, or ten minutes of base data depending on the volume coverage pattern.
 There are 41 Level-III products routinely available from NCDC, including precipitation estimates, storm relative velocity, and echo tops.